regdude/makeup/README.md

 [![Powder](https://img.youtube.com/vi/kOFQmCOfWH8/0.jpg)](https://www.youtube.com/watch?v=kOFQmCOfWH8)

+Note: Some powders come with their own cotton disk, this is meant to be used instead of a brush, but keep in mind that a dedicated brush can give you more precision when you apply the powder.
+The cotton disk is great to apply powder on large areas in a little amount of time.

 # Bronzer

 The purpose of a bronzer is to create sun-tanned spots on your face, this usually is done on same areas, where you apply your contour, but you can mix both contouring with bronzing to create a tanned-like skin throughout the year.
 Bronzers come in two very different styles: